ODonnchadha/react-18-managing-state/README.md

                     - Provides state charts.
 The display of logic transitioning from one state to another.
     - Implementing on-the-fly form validation:
         - Common mistake: Declaring too much state.
 Most form state can be derived.
-        - We are not going to staore errors in state.
-Instead, we will calculate erros on each render.
+        - We are not going to store errors in state.
+Instead, we will calculate errors on each render.
         - Storing errors in an object makes them easier to reference.
     - The form is valid if the errors objects has no properties.
         - GOAL: Only submit the form if it's valid.
 Otherwise, just set the status to submitted.